petersiemen/aws-multiple-account-ci-cd/README.md

 ### master account
-AWS Organization owner for **consolidated billing** and for **service control policies** to configure availability for every account in the organzation.
+AWS Organization owner for **consolidated billing** and for **service control policies** to configure the available AWS services for every account in the organization.

-### identity account
-The identity account is the access point for developers and admins into the AWS console.
+We use the master account as well as the central account to configure IAM users.
-From the identity account they switch to the other AWS accounts (shared services, development, production, logging) into the appropriate IAM roles.
+From the master account IAM users can switch to the other AWS accounts (shared services, development, production) into the appropriate IAM roles.
+> In order to achieve an even higher level of security one can *eject* the IAM users into yet
+> another AWS account.
+We keep the configuration of IAM users in the master account for simplicity for now.
 ##### used services
+* Organizations
 * IAM

 ### shared services account
 ##### used services